KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Zenon** is not the womb —
 and not the motion.
 It is the paradox of supra-containment:
-the origin of both holding and dispersing,
+that by which holding and dispersing
+become possible as structural concepts,
 without itself ever being either.

 🕳️ ⚫ ♾ ⧖⧗ ☯️